-* Member of Association of Pet Dog Trainers (NZ)
+- Full Member of Association of Professional Dog Trainers New Zealand (APDTNZ)

 Manako took up clicker training and started doing heelwork to music with her second Beagle, Cinnamon, in 2009.
 In 2011 they became the national champion, gaining the highest score, at National Dog Obedience Assembly (NDOA), their second competition.
 In 2013 they became the champion again at NDOA.

 In 2013 Manako and Cinnamon had an honourable opportunity to showcase Canine Freestyle on TV and reached the semi-finals in the third season of New Zealand’s Got Talent.

 Manako has been instructing tricks/heelwork to music class at Manukau Dog Training Club since 2014.
 In 2015 she came across a trick dog titling program in the U.S. called “Do More With Your Dog!”
 (DMWYD) and brought her third Beagle, Mint, up to the champion.
 Shortly after that, she became New Zealand’s first Certified Trick Dog Instructor (CTDI) for DMWYD.

 Manako is passionate about learning positive reinforcement based training techniques and has been attending numerous seminars and workshops as well as taking numerous online classes at Fenzi Dog Sports Academy to keep her skills and knowledge up to date.
 In 2019 she gained a Fenzi Sport Dog Trainer Certificate (Foundation) and also became a certified Rally-FrEe instructor.
 In 2020 she became a registered training provider for Canine Good Citizen programme and also a Fear Free Certified Professional.
 In 2022 she became a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA).
 In 2023 she became a Certified Control Unleashed Instructor (CCUI).